jermspeaks/jermspeaks.github.io/_posts/letters/2017-10-16-strangers-3-Joe-Lazzara.md

 GTE gets bought out by Bell Atlantic and forms Verizon.
 Joe becomes in charge of the telecomm act where he has to negotitate contracts on behalf of Verizon.
 He has to travel even more.
 In 1999, Joe quits to join a telecomm start-up in Indiana, First Mile Technology.
 The company was ahead of their competitors.

 Business was going well.
 Then 9/11 happened.
 VC capital dried up.
-Joe had a tough time getting developers to give the start-up capital upfront because they didn't have the money.
+Joe had a tough time getting developers to invest upfront because they didn't have the money.
 Joe left and consulted for a bunch of small companies.

 After that, he consulted for a few years.
 But Joe grew tired on traveling around.
-Clients were asking Joe to do things that were against his principles, like move phone numbers around, move money around, and lose trails.
+Clients were asking Joe to do things that tested against his principles.
+For example, they asked him to move phone numbers around, move money around, and lose trails.
 He sought solice from his brothers and Charlie.
 They reminded him of wanting to start a restaurant or be in food.

 ## Butchershop